HenrikBengtsson/jottr.org-blogdown/content/post/2020-11-04-have-trust-in-the-future.md

 It would be a daunting task for a developer to validate the correctness of their software with all existing backends.
-Even if they would achieve that, there may be additional third-party future backends that they are not aware of, that they do not have the possibility to test with, or that yet have not been developed.
+Even if they would achieve that, there may be additional third-party future backends that they are not aware of, that they do not have the possibility to test with, or that are yet to be developed.
 The **future.tests** framework was sponsored by an [R Consortium ISC grant](https://www.r-consortium.org/projects/awarded-projects).

 * Since **[foreach]** is used by a large number of essential